BradleyA/markit/README.md

 [Return to top](https://github.com/BradleyA/markit/blob/master/README.md#markit)

-## Clone
+## Install
-To clone this repository, change to a directory you want to download the files into.
+To Install, change into a directory that you want to download the scripts.
+Use git to pull or clone these scripts into the directory.
 If you do not have Git installed then enter; "sudo apt-get install git" if using Debian/Ubuntu.
 Other Linux distribution install methods can be found here: https://git-scm.com/download/linux.
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

 Copy markit, check-markit, and find-code.sh to a directory that is included in your PATH (/usr/local/bin or ~/bin).

+    cd /tmp
     git clone https://github.com/BradleyA/markit
     cd markit
     cp -p {./markit,./check-markit,./find-code.sh} /usr/local/bin